Eagle vs OpenCV

 👍 OpenCV

-• Comprehensive computer vision algorithms and tools
+• Extensive computer vision algorithms and tools

-• Supports multiple programming languages including C++, Python, Java
+• Supports C++, Python, Java, and more

-• Free and open-source under BSD license
+• Free to use with permissive BSD license

 Cons